 Many chemicals used in taxidermy pose health risks.
 These days, careful measures are taken.
 Formaldehyde (or formalin), which is used to preserve bodies from decay, is especially dangerous.
 It can cause respiratory problems if inhaled.

 It’s thought that initial taxidermy creations were once stuffed with old rags.
 Over time, the process certainly became more refined!

 There’s a difference between a ‘specimen’ and a ‘trophy’ when talking about taxidermy.
 A specimen is a replica, whereas a trophy is a mounted head.
 It’s called a trophy largely as it’s seen as the mark of a successful hunt.

 Kings Louis XIV and XV once owned a rhino that was once the biggest animal ever put through taxidermy.

 You can still see the rhino’s skin to this day at the National Museum of Natural History in Paris.
 Oddly enough, its skeletal remains are shown off elsewhere!

 Large and small animals require the same preparation and technique!
 While smaller animals weigh less and may seem easier to handle, their smaller bones and tissues can be tricky to deal with, and their skin can be easily damaged.

-Do you have any interesting or fun facts about taxidermy that we’ve missed?
-Share them here in the comments section below!
+Do you know any interesting facts about taxidermy?
+Share them in the comments below!